Senior Leadership Team

 Prior to joining Loyola, she worked in the corporate sector as a project accountant.
 Irina received her MBA from Loyola’s Quinlan School of Business and her bachelor from St. Petersburg State Marine University.

-Joan Holden, DNP, APRN, ANP-BC, Assistant Vice President for Student Health and Wellness, and Director of the Wellness Center
+Joan Holden, DNP, APRN, ANP-BC, Assistant Vice President for Student Health and Wellness, and Director of the Wellness Center (she/her/hers)

 Joan is a board-certified adult nurse practitioner with over 30 years’ experience in higher education.
 Joan’s focus on supporting students’ health and wellness is a priority for students as they navigate their collegiate experience.
 She oversees the Wellness Center, which is a multidisciplinary center with 2 locations, including medical, counseling and health promotion services.
 Joan also serves as Ambassador for the Loyola Institute for Transformative Interprofessional Education.
 In this role, she promotes interprofessional education, collaborative practice and scholarship.
 She has served on the Management, Policy and Command team as Health Officer during Loyola’s pandemic response.